 The social sciences faculty awarded the David M. Grether Prize in Social Science to senior David Fager, who is graduating with a BS in mathematics and economics.
 Professor of Economics and Statistics Bob Sherman nominated Fager to reward his outstanding work in two classes and his 2018 Summer Undergraduate Research Fellowship (SURF), during which Fager vetted a statistical model Sherman had developed.

 The Hallett Smith Prize, which recognizes an outstanding essay related to the work of Shakespeare, was granted to sophomore Nivedita Kanrar.
 Her winning essay is entitled, "Types of Femininity in Shakespeare's Tragedies."

 For her composition, "Utilitarian Calculations and the Moral Status of Strong AI," freshman Elsa Palumbo received the Alexander P. and Adelaide F. Hixon Prize for Writing.
 The prize is awarded annually to an undergraduate student for the best composition in a freshman humanities course.

-Congratulations to Nivetha, Leo, Melba, Karen, Victoria, Lucca, Maggie, David, Nivedita, and Elsa, and the graduating class of 2020!
+Congratulations to Nivetha, Leo, Melba, Karen, Victoria, Lucca, Maggie, David, Nivedita, Elsa, and Meng Jhang, and the graduating class of 2020!